Southern Thailand Trip. Day 4-5: Krabi

 Wefie time!

-Five years old elephant made a movement
+A five-year-old elephant made a movement

 Nu'man enjoying the milky massage

-Dinner at Ban Lay seafood.
+Dinner at Ban Lay Seafood.

 This lady helps us throughout our Krabi stay